Complexity of the usual torus action on Kazhdan-Lusztig varieties: Torus action on Kazhdan--Lusztig varieties

 where $ z_{42} z_{54} + z_{32} z_{53} - z_{54} z_{43} z_{32}=0$.
 The graphs $\widetilde{G_{v,w}}$ and $\widetilde{\Gamma}_w(v)$ are the same, since $\id$ has no inversions.
 The dimension of $\sigma_{v,w}$ is 5 and $\KL_{v,w}$ is a a $T$-variety of complexity-1.

 \end{ex}

 \begin{rem} Our method of drawing the graph associated to the weight cone is to place the vertices, corresponding to coordinates on~$T$, on a line, numbered $1,\ldots,n$ from left to right.
-A~useful observation is that a weight corresponding to a non-inversion, i.e. coming from the KL variety $\KL_{v,w}$, is a right pointing arrow, and a weight corresponding to an inversion, i.e. coming from the affine part $\mathbb{C}^{l(v)}$ in the isomorphism~(\ref{klisomorp}), is a left pointing arrow.
-Thus, to obtain $G_{v,w}$ from $\widetilde{\Gamma}_w(v)$, we delete all left pointing arrows, but Example~\ref{deletion} explains why one should be careful with this operation. \end{rem}
+A~useful observation is that a weight corresponding to a non-inversion, i.e.\ coming from the KL variety $\KL_{v,w}$, is a right pointing arrow, and a weight corresponding to an inversion, i.e.\ coming from the affine part $\mathbb{C}^{\ell(v)}$ in the isomorphism~(\ref{klisomorp}), is a left pointing arrow.
+Thus, to obtain $G_{v,w}$ from $\widetilde{\Gamma}_w(v)$, we delete all left pointing arrows, however this does not work if one deletes edges from ${\Gamma}_w(v)$ to obtain $G_{v,w}$.
+Example~\ref{deletion} explains why one should be careful with this operation. \end{rem}

-The following is an interesting fact which motivated us to define $G_{v,w}$ with the result of Theorem \ref{permittingdeletingedges} instead of deleting edges from $\widetilde{\Gamma}_w(v)$ or $\Gamma_w(v)$, where one needs to be careful not to loose the edges corresponding to $G_{v,w}$.
+The following is an interesting fact which motivated us to define $G_{v,w}$ with the result of Theorem~\ref{permittingdeletingedges} instead of deleting edges from $\widetilde{\Gamma}_w(v)$ or $\Gamma_w(v)$, where one needs to be careful not to loose the edges corresponding to $G_{v,w}$.

 \begin{prop} Every decomposition of an edge of $\widetilde{E}_w(v)$ contains at least one edge from $E(\widetilde{G_{v,w}})$ and at least one edge from $\widetilde{E}_w(v)\setminus E(\widetilde{G_{v,w}})$. \end{prop}